Warnings / Alerts 2017

 As a security precaution, we are temporarily only allowing users to log in to the City’s website from Trusted IP addresses

 On June 25, 2017, several Ohio State Government web sites were defaced, the hackers made use of exploits that target un-patched Windows Operating System servers.
 We have received a few comments and questions from the public and outside entities regarding these hacks, so we decided to address them here.

 The City of Canton’s web facing servers are currently running Linux Operating Systems and are not able to be compromised using the methods that were used on the State’s computers.

-The City of Canton's web sites also undergo regular 3rd party security scans for known vulnerabilities, such as the ones mentioned above, and the City hasn't had any vulnerabilities show up since 2008 (and that was just a warning that a page could display sanitized [non-harmful] text that was submitted by a user).
+The City of Canton’s web sites also undergo regular 3rd party security scans for known vulnerabilities, such as the ones mentioned above, and the City hasn’t had any vulnerabilities show up since 2008.
 We also try to keep up-to-date on current security issues and proactively make any changes that are needed prior to there being an incident.

 None of the City’s IT Department managed servers with direct access from the internet are known to be vulnerable (we can’t speak for servers managed by outside entities).
 None of the City’s IT Department managed servers were compromised.